razorpay/opencensus-php/readme-docker.md

 add it to your `.bashrc`/`.bash_profile`

 ##### Optional configurations
 Note: By default API will run on port 28080 and mysql on 23306.
-In case you wish to change these params or other ports like for elastic search, please modify `docker-compose.dev.yml`
+In case you wish to change these params or other ports like for elasticsearch, please modify `docker-compose.dev.yml`

 #### Setup API/Building Container